martin67/adventofcode/src/main/doc/aoc2015/Day10ElvesLookElvesSay.md

 Now, starting again with the digits in your puzzle input, apply this process **50** times.
 What is **the length of the new result**?

+Your puzzle answer was 5103798.

+Both parts of this puzzle are complete!
+They provide two gold stars: **